 Hello Student!
-Today we are going to explore self-management.
-How do you control your own feelings, thoughts, and behavior?
-When you have self-management you are able to control your feelings, thoughts, and actions in different situations.
+Today we are going to continue to explore self-management.
+Let's remember that self-management helps us manage our own feelings, thoughts, and behaviors in different situations.
+How could you manage your feelings and actions?
+Let's try to find more examples in our behaviors with one another today.
 We can all do it!
 We are going to have a great day!